-Also known as Wi-Fi Extenders, wireless repeaters do exactly what their name implies — they take your existing Wi-Fi signal and repeat the signal to extend the range.
-Usually very easy to setup using a network cable or an online settings page, Wi-Fi Extenders are also compact and only need a power connection.
-One thing to be aware of is that you usually can't connect a consumer-grade Wi-Fi Extender to an existing extender, so daisy-chaining them to reach your garage or the neighbor's house isn't very practical.
+Also known as Wi-Fi extenders, wireless repeaters do exactly what their name implies — they take your existing Wi-Fi signal and repeat the signal to extend its range.
+Usually very easy to set up using a network cable or an online settings page, Wi-Fi Extenders are also compact and only need a power connection.
+One thing to be aware of is that you usually can't connect a consumer-grade Wi-Fi extender to an existing extender, so daisy-chaining them to reach your garage or the neighbor's house isn't very practical.

 When to choose a mesh network

 If you've decided you need to get rid of the gear you have and set up a new network or are setting things up in a new place, the choice between a mesh network and a traditional linear router-based network comes down to one thing — money.

 For some, a simple Wi-Fi router and an extender is perfect.

 A Wi-Fi router that will service a normal sized single floor home plus one extender for hard-to-reach spots can be had for around $100.
 You can also lease them from your internet service provider.
 While the more inexpensive models aren't quite as easy to install, they're not too ornery, and as long as you have a phone, you can use Google to answer any questions you have.

 I understand that wireless networking equipment is something that doesn't have the appeal that other tech does.
 If you only want a Wi-Fi network so you can use the internet from your laptop or phone or tablet and don't have any special needs like a home office or a favorite online video game, there's nothing wrong with keeping things simple.
 We do recommend at least an 802.11ac or faster network, though.
 The internet is too media-rich to go any slower.
 Netgear also makes a simple and reliable router that pairs well with the extender above.